awwad/uptane/README.md

 currently trust.
 Rollback attacks in general are described in The [Deny Functionality subsection of the Design Overview](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit#heading=h.4mo91b3dvcqd).

-First, switch to the **Director's window** and copy the Timestamp role's metadata, `timestamp.der` to a backup.
+First, switch to the services window and copy the Timestamp role's metadata, `timestamp.der` to a backup.
 This is what we'll roll back to in the attack.
 A function is available to perform this action: